barcysaivaras1/MiniCactpotSolver/README.md

 The purpose of the program is to, ON AVERAGE, get you the highest score possible on the minigame so that you can consistently get higher scores to improve your rewards

 Currently the program does not have any GUI, HOWEVER, i may add this in the future

+## Instructions on how to use it

+Run the CactpotDriver using an IDE or Java

+When you run the code you will be given a text based interface

+You press 1 to input the grid that you are currently shown

+You press 3 for it to calculate what your next best move would be

+You reveal the tile that the program tells you

+You then need to press 1 again and input the new grid that you have now.

+You repeat the process until you have all reveals.
+On your final reveal, when you press 3, the program will tell you which line to choose

+You are welcome to explore the other options to get more details